 And knitted ties are not just for men!
 Designers routinely feature them in their collections both for men and for women seeking a masculine look.

-If you would like to read more about the Okehampton Tie pattern, then please visit my pattern store.
+If you would like to read more about the Okehampton Tie pattern, then please visit my Etsy store.

 Last Blogpost: The frosty side of cool